FinOps-Open-Cost-and-Usage-Spec/foundation/operating_procedures.md

 - [ ] The chair has overall responsibility for the management of the group
 - [ ] Co-chairs can provide full cover for the Chair - the intent being continuity of leadership to the group Chairs and co-chairs are to behave as a single team generating the group's vision
 - [ ] Co-chairs provide the chair with a 2nd pair of eyes and ears to gauge the meeting
-- [ ] Officers have to have visibility of all officers' communications to ensure transparency in the leadership (e.g. a leadership mailing list)
+- [ ] Officers (Chairs, and Co-chairs) have to have visibility of all officers' communications to ensure transparency in the leadership (e.g. a leadership mailing list)
 - [ ] Chair needs to drive the co-chairs' support

 ## A2.
 General Responsibilities